CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting.md

-# Followups using javascript
+# Followups using JavaScript

-If you're writing the HTML code of your mailings yourself, you can add a piece of JavaScript to each hyperlink.
+If you're writing the HTML code of your mailings yourself, you can add a piece of JavaScript (data-scripting) to each hyperlink.
 This JavaScript is executed by Copernica when the link is clicked.
-This works more or less the same as the "onclick" attribute that you are probably already familiar with, with one big difference: the "onclick" script is executed on the client, while this script runs on the Copernica servers.
+This works more or less the same as the "onclick" attribute that you are probably already familiar with.
+However, there is one big difference: the "onclick" script is executed on the client, while this script runs on the Copernica servers.
+This link tracking system is native to the Marketing Suite and lets you use data-scripting easily.
+The follow-up manager is now also ready to be used, thus the Marketing Suite brings you absolute power with excecuting highly-tailored marketing campaigns.

-There are a couple of ways how you can attach a script to hyperlinks:
+You can attach scripts to hyperlinks by doing the following:

 * using the *data-script* attribute on &lt;a&gt; tags
 * using the drag-and-drop editor in the follow-up form